venkateshakula1729/cs425-2025-/Homeworks/A4/README.md

 ## Files:

-* `sim.cpp`: Main source file that simulates both DVR and LSR algorithms.
+* `routing_sim.cpp`: Main source file that simulates both DVR and LSR algorithms.
 * `Makefile`: A simple build script to compile and run the simulator.
 * `README.md`: This documentation file explaining the design, execution, and expected behavior.